wiseman-timelord/Chat-VulkanLlama/README.md

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot/agent framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
-Llama2Robot uses ".yaml" files, so the Llama 2 model should be more than compitent at the task of, reading and creating, multi-line for purposes, such as configuration of complex, commands and operations.
+Llama2Robot should be compitent at the task of, reading and creating, files with multi-line output.

 ### FUTURE PLANS:
 1) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.